brunokeymolen/nn20db-sdk/README.md

 - you need heavy concurrent writes
 - you need sub-millisecond or high-QPS search

----

-## How is this different from normal vector databases?
+## How is this different from other vector databases?

-Most vector databases are designed for servers, desktop systems, mobile apps, or SQLite-like embedded environments.
+Most existing vector-search systems assume a very different environment: abundant RAM, fast storage, server-class CPUs, or managed infrastructure.

 nn20db is focused on a narrower problem: searching large persistent HNSW indexes on very small offline devices, where the full index does not fit in RAM and storage is slow or cheap.